OtherDevOpsGene/intro-to-docker/README.md

 In the cloud, using an AWS Cloud9 instance is the easiest environment to prepare.
 A default, free-tier `t2.micro` (1 GiB RAM + 1 vCPU) instance with 10GiB of storage will suffice for the first 4 lessons.
-You'll need at least a `t3.medium` (4 GiB RAM + 2 vCPU) instance with 16GiB of storage for Lesson 5 to handle all the images and containers that run in that lesson.
+You'll need at least a `t3.medium` or `t3a.medium` (4 GiB RAM + 2 vCPU) instance with 16GiB of storage for Lesson 5 to handle all the images and containers that run in that lesson.

 Once you start a Cloud9 instance and connect, follow the [Resize an Amazon EBS volume used by an